-During road resurfacing and bridge joint replacement, activities undertaken on site could potentially have a temporary adverse impact on biodiversity in the area as a result of an increased vehicle presence and the potential for disturbance to protected species and pollution of habitats.
-However, any protected species in the area are likely to be accustomed to traffic noise on the A9.
-Pollution controls and good practice measures to reduce impacts of works on the local environment will be detailed in the SEMP and adhered to on site.
+Pollution controls and good practice measures to reduce impacts of works on the local environment will be detailed in the Site Environmental Management Plan (SEMP) and adhered to on site.
 Therefore, with the following mitigation measures in place, the risk of significant impacts on biodiversity are considered to be low:

-- Works will be strictly limited to areas required for access and completion of works.
-Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - No tree felling or in-stream works will be permitted. - All construction operatives will be briefed through toolbox talks prior to works commencing.
-The toolbox talks will provide information on the legislation, general ecology, and best practice measures for relevant protected species and INNS. - Site personnel will remain vigilant for the presence of any protected species throughout the works period.
+- Site personnel will remain vigilant for the presence of potentially unrecorded instances of INNS or injurious weeds in road verges throughout the works period.
+Should any INNS be identified in working areas, no works may take place within 7m of these areas until the BEAR Scotland Environmental Team can provide further advice on additional mitigation measures. - Works will be strictly limited to areas required for access and resurfacing works.
+Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - Site personnel will remain vigilant for the presence of any protected species throughout the works period.
 Should a protected species be noted during construction, works will temporarily halt until the species has sufficiently moved on.
-Any sightings of protected species will be reported to the BEAR Scotland Environmental Team. - Artificial lighting used during the night works will also be directed away from road verges, and waterbodies as far as is safe and reasonably practicable. - Site personnel will remain vigilant for the presence of potentially unrecorded instances of INNS or injurious weeds in road verges throughout the works period.
-Should any INNS be identified in working areas, no works will take place within 7m of these areas until the BEAR Scotland Environmental Team can provide further advice on additional mitigation measures. - A 'soft start' will be implemented on site each day.
-This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise.
-Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g., storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped. - If fencing is utilised at any point during the works, a gap of 200mm from ground level will be provided, allowing free passage for mammals and preventing entrapment.
+Any sightings of protected species will be reported to the BEAR Scotland Environmental Team. - A 'soft start' will be implemented on site each day.
+This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Relevant toolbox talks for working with protected species will be included in the SEMP. - Where possible, works should be carried out during daylight hours.
+If artificial lighting is required, it will be directed away from road verges, woodland, and waterbodies as far as is safe and reasonably practicable. - Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g., storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped. - If fencing is utilised at any point during the works, a gap of 200mm from ground level will be provided, allowing free passage for mammals and preventing entrapment.